IlmunKoo/KSW-Purdue/FarmVroong/README.md

        - visual SLAM
          It consists of three steps: camera tracking, local mapping and loop closing.
 GPS data was utilized for enhancing the accuracy and lessen the computing time.

           1. Camera tracking: The new keyframe will be chosen with map points and GPS data.
           Each new frame is decided as a keyframe only if they have similar map points compared with previous keyframes.
-In this process, GPS would make it possible to select the keyframe only when the vehicle moves certain distance.
+          In this process, GPS made it possible to select the keyframe only when the vehicle moves certain distance to prevent bootless computing.

           2. Local mapping: The new keyframe will be inserted using graph and GPS.
           The local map is made of graph, and each keyframe is connected with the nearest keyframe as a node.
-GPS data will be used to find the nearest keyframe with a new keyframe.
+          GPS data is used to find the nearest keyframe with a new keyframe and utilized when calculating the weight for making the covisibility graph.

-          3. Loop closing: The feature is extracted in each frame using DBoW(bag of words based loop detector) and GPS.
-In off-road, it might be hard to extract the specific feature for each frame.
-For this reason we use the GPS for finding loop.
+          3. Loop closing: In order to find the loop candidates of the current KeyFrame, covisibility graph is called for calculating the similarities.
+          However, GPS data can complement while detecting the loop and early stops the Loop Closing process if there is no near KeyFrame.

        - Path Planning
           A sampling-based path planning method is used.
           Since it starts path planning from the sampled location, it is added the priority for certain paths, considering geographical features such as slope, trunk, and rocks.
           A stable path can be marked using GPS coordinates and given more weight.
           As a result, the vehicle can select more stable paths stochastically.

 🖥️ *Environment Setting*